Why Are My Isopods Escaping?

 Poor Ventilation

-Insufficient airflow can cause stagnant air and excessive humidity to build inside the enclosure.
-When this happens, isopods may climb toward the lid where fresh air is available.
+Insufficient airflow leads to stale air and excess humidity building up inside the enclosure.
+When oxygen levels drop, isopods often move upward toward the lid where airflow is better.

 Substrate Problems